 Cash is reported at its carrying value, which equals its fair value.
-At year-end, the combined carrying amount of the Council's cash on its books was \$52,769, whereas the related bank balances totaled \$62,948.
+At year-end, the combined carrying amount of the Council's cash on its books was \$22,370, whereas the related bank balances totaled \$34,229.
 The primary difference in these amounts relates to deposits made to and checks written on demand deposit accounts that have not yet cleared the bank accounts.
 At year-end, all of the bank balances were insured 100% by federal depository insurance.

-Cash & Investments Cash: Cost Fair Value Interest Rate Maturity Credit Risk Category Regions Bank 52,769 52,769 None Demand Category 1 Total Cash 52,769 52,769 Unrestricted Purpose 51,628 Restricted Purpose Utility Assistance & EFSP Funds 1,141 Total Cash & Investments 52,769
+Cash & Investments Cash: Regions Cost Fair Value Interest Rate Maturity Credit Risk Category

+Bank 22,370 22,370 None Demand Category 1

+Total Cash 22,370 22,370

+Unrestricted Purpose 21,716

+Restricted Purpose Utility Assistance & EFSP

+Funds 654

+Total Cash & Investments 22.370

-As illustrated in the above table, some of the Council's cash and investments are restricted assets for presentation in the Statement of Net Assets.
-Restricted assets include amounts received or earned by the Council with an explicit understanding between the Council and the resource providers that the resource would be used for a specific purpose.
+As illustrated in the above table, some of the Council's cash and investments are restricted assets for presentation in the Statement of Net Position.
+Restricted net position amounts include amounts received or earned by the Council with an explicit understanding between the Council and the resource providers that the resource would be used for a specific purpose.
+The Council has presented these restricted net positions as a component of current assets in the Statement of Net Position because they are available for use in current operations.